QUbotics-club/QUbotics/README.md

 # QUBotics

-(CSC experience/Qbotics) is a (club/one-credit hour class) that is designed to bring students together.
-The student's goals are to interact and learn with various machines, gaining a better understanding and possible passion for working in computer science in the future, all while the students get closer together, learning the importance of teamwork.
+QUbotics is a club that is designed to bring students together, with the goal to interact and learn with various machines.
+The students will gain a better understanding and possible passion for working in computer science in the future, all while the students get closer together, and learn the importance of teamwork and communication in the STEM field.